Tobacco smoking caused an estimated 20% of national Indigenous deaths in 2003. Smoking is twice as common in Indigenous as non-Indigenous Australians.

 - Monitoring tobacco control activities in remote Indigenous communities.

-This research will add important new evidence about Indigenous perceptions of smoking and quitting in remote communities, the social determinants of smoking and quitting, local and national trends in Indigenous smoking, and evaluations of tobacco control interventions.
+This research added important new evidence about Indigenous perceptions of smoking and quitting in remote communities, the social determinants of smoking and quitting, local and national trends in Indigenous smoking, and evaluations of tobacco control interventions.

-It will also establish the feasibility of monitoring tobacco consumption trends in remote Indigenous towns, using store and takeaway sales of tobacco.
+It also established the feasibility of monitoring tobacco consumption trends in remote Indigenous towns, using store and takeaway sales of tobacco.
 Such monitoring (and local feedback) is analogous to the established monitoring of infectious disease notifications.
-It would enable timely policy responses to local changes in tobacco consumption, and will facilitate the evaluation of the local impact of new tobacco control activities and policies.
+It enabled policy responses to local changes in tobacco consumption, and facilitated the evaluation of the local impact of new tobacco control activities and policies.